 Low Cost But Tough

 Vinyl flooring comes in an array of colors and patterns at a relatively modest cost.
-Although the price can be as little as $1 per square foot, you’ll find fewer style choices among the least expensive varieties.
+Although the price can be as low as just under $1 per square foot, you’ll find fewer style choices among the least expensive varieties.

 Highlight: Sheet vinyl and vinyl tiles are considered the lowest-cost option for bathroom flooring.
-Vinyl is tough flooring, and the best brands offer 20-year warranties.
+Vinyl is tough flooring, and the best brands offer 25-year warranties.

-Cost: $1 to $5 per square foot; installation adds $1 to $2 per square foot, depending on the complexity of the project.
+Cost: $1 per square foot at the low end to $12 per square foot for luxury planks; installation adds $1 to $6 per square foot, depending on the complexity of the project.

 Tip: In general, the thicker the vinyl, the higher the quality and the cost.
 Thicker vinyl can feature a textured surface, and some types do an excellent job mimicking the appearance of real stone and wood.

 Ceramic tile bathroom flooring is the preferred choice of 64% of respondents, according to a survey by Floor Covering Weekly.
 With good reason: Ceramics come in a huge array of sizes and shapes, and can be mixed to create endless custom patterns.
 It’s the ultimate designer’s medium.

 Highlight: This option is a clay-based tile fired at high temperatures.
 Ceramics last forever and resist scratches, cracks, and chips.

 Drawback: Ceramic tile can feel cold in the morning.
 If you have sensitive feet, install a radiant heating mat underneath.

 Tip: Decorative edgings and inlays can boost cost considerably.
 You can save and still create great-looking designs simply by using same-sized tiles in different color combinations.